ssnum/js-tic-tac-toe/README.md

 # Tic-Tac-Toe Game

-This is a simple web-based Tic-Tac-Toe game created using HTML, CSS, and JavaScript that I built as a learning project for HTML, CSS, and Javascript.
+This is a simple web-based Tic-Tac-Toe game that I built as a learning project for HTML, CSS, and Javascript.
 The game allows two players to take turns marking the cells in a 3x3 grid with their respective markers (X or O).
 The first player to get three of their markers in a row, column, or diagonal wins the game.

 ## Features